17–22 May 2026

 Description

-Language models are becoming increasingly relevant for accelerator operations, where they assist with common tasks such as retrieving historical data, preparing analysis scripts, and coordinating multi-step procedures.
+Large language models are becoming increasingly relevant for accelerator operations, where they assist with common tasks like retrieving historical data, preparing analysis scripts, and coordinating multi-step procedures.
+At the Advanced Light Source (ALS), these operators use their personal jargon (e.g. “sector 4 beam current”) to search for the correct PV name from numerous channels, resulting in countless variations of naming conventions.
 Strong scores on general-purpose benchmarks do not indicate how well a model maps operator jargon to facility-specific EPICS process variable~(PV) identifiers.
-Building on the semantic channel-finding benchmark, we evaluate chat-based language models on two tasks using 101 Advanced Light Source (ALS) expert query–PV pairs.
-The first probes query-level grounding via a leave-one-out protocol with varying inference-time cues, scored by minimum number of single-character edits (Levenshtein similarity).
-The second probes structural understanding by requiring the model to infer token–token adjacencies from the global naming-token vocabulary under prescribed edge-count budgets; we report precision, recall, F1, and Jaccard overlap.
+Building on the semantic channel-finding benchmark, we evaluate chat-based large language models on two tasks using 101 ALS expert query–PV pairs.
+The first probes query-level grounding via single-item testing.
+The assessment is executed with varying inference-time cues, scored by character-wise correspondence (Levenshstein ratio).
+The second probes structural understanding by requiring the model to infer character-sequence mapping from the global naming-token vocabulary under prescribed edge-count budgets.
+We report precision, recall, combined retrieval score (F1), and token overlap (Jaccard similarity).
+Applied to 27 models, these evaluations split PV retrieval from structural understanding of hierarchical naming patterns, and offer strong dependency of end-to-end PV identification on the ALS control system's naming conventions.

 Funding Agency